robertdebock/presentations/terraform-and-ansible.md

 There are a few methods that will cause issues.

-1. No combination.
+1. No combination manual inventory management.
-2. Dynamic inventory.
+2. Dynamic inventory, too many hosts.
-3.

 ---

 # Conclusion

+There are ways to combine Terraform and Ansible, each approach has it's ~~unique characteristics~~.